 - Future complications.
 Joint damage increases a patient’s future risk of osteoarthritis, affecting his physical capabilities – including the ability to work – years after the accident.

-Our Fairfax car accident injury attorneysdon’t believe that victims should have to suffer the financial burdens of an injury caused by someone else.
-With our help, you and your family can get justice in your case and compensation you deserve for your suffering.
+Our Fairfax attorneys don’t believe that victims should have to suffer the financial burdens of an injury caused by someone else.
+With our help, you and your family can get justice in your case and the compensation you deserve for your suffering.